huggingface/optimum-quanto/README.md

 In terms of accuracy:

-- models using only quantized int8 weights do not seem to suffer any drop in accuracy,
+- models using only int8 weights do not seem to suffer any drop in accuracy,
-- models using also quantized activations do suffer from moderate to severe accuracy drops.
+- models using also int8 activations do suffer from moderate to severe accuracy drops,
+- using float8 activations can help getting a better accuracy.

 In terms of speed:

-- models using quantized weights only are very slightly slower than the original float model due to the weight dequantization,
+- models using int8 weights only are very slightly slower than the original float model due to the weight dequantization,
-- models using also quantized activations are significantly faster on CUDA devices,
+- models using int8 activations are significantly faster on CUDA devices,
-- models using also quantized activations are significantly slower on CPU and MPS devices, where fallbacks are triggered.
+- models using int8 activations are significantly slower on CPU and MPS devices, where fallbacks are triggered.
+- models using float8 activations are significantly slower on CUDA devices, where fallbacks are triggered.

 The weight storage and on-device memory usage should: